AvaloniaUI/avalonia-docs/versioned_docs/version-0.10.x/guides/developer-guides/maintaining-stable-branch-pr-merge-process.md

 Provided the criteria are met:

-1. Merge the PR to master generating a merge commit.&#x20;
+1. Merge the PR to master generating a merge commit.
 2. i.e. "Merge pull request #5797 from AvaloniaUI/double-tapped-event-args"

 At this point the git tree should look similar to this.